Messy Hearts Circle FAQ Series

 No. Sharing is always voluntary—you can pass at any point.
 Listening is full participation.

 That said, this is a sharing-based experience.
 The circle works because people do choose to share, and the room comes alive when people speak from their own experience.
-I’ll never force anyone, but I will encourage you to share something when you’re ready—even if it’s just one sentence.
+We will encourage you to share something when you’re ready—even if it’s just one sentence.

 If you truly don’t want to share anything at all, it might not be the right fit—and that’s totally okay.